Low Budget Filmmaking Equipment List: What Do You Actually Need?

 There are plenty of cameras that can be a mix of everything a filmmaker might need, but this is something you should still keep in mind.

-I would recommend making a list of the type of content you plan to shoot, and then researching cameras that fit your needs.
+I would recommend making a list of the type of content you plan to shoot and then researching cameras that fit your needs.

-Storage
+Storage Media

 An area most newer filmmakers may not think about is storage.
 How are you going to record and store files?

-This leads to the need for a lot more storage because of the massive file sizes as well as having to purchase specific types of media storage devices.
+However, the ability to record in ProRes or different Raw codecs is becoming more popular.
+This leads to the need for a lot more storage because of the massive file sizes and the need to purchase specific types of media storage devices.

 For instance, a slow SD card will not work on a camera that records at a high bitrate.